rtCamp/docs.rtcamp.com/rtbiz/helpdesk/staff/reports.md

 # Reports

 #####Backend reporting
- The staff members with access to Helpdesk backend can sort and filter the tickets based on Dates , Ticket Status , Assignee , Ticket Authors, Products/Offerings and more.
+ The staff members with access to Helpdesk backend can sort and filter the tickets based on Dates , Ticket Status , Assignee , Ticket Authors, Products/Offerings, Teams and more.
 (See Section 2.6 for details)

 #####Filters